Postcards from God

 Summary of Postcards From God

-literary devices are tools essential for poetic or prose writing.
-The analysis of these devices in the poem as given below shows this fact.
+literary devices are crucial instruments for the creation of poetry or prose.
+The analysis of these devices in the poem is given below.

-2. Alliteration: It is the use of successive consonant sounds in the initials of the successive words such as /p/ in “promised past”, again /p/ in “Picture postcards.”
+- Alliteration: It is the use of successive consonant sounds in the initials of the successive words, such as /p/ in “promised past” and “Picture postcards” and the sound of /l/ in “looking for landmarks”.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ in “I walk around through battered streets”, /p/ in “Picture postcards overlap my empty face,” and the sound of /m/ in “I think I may have misplaced the address.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ and /r/ in “I walk around through battered streets”, the sound of /m/ and /r/ in “Picture postcards overlap my empty face,” and the sound of /d/ in “I think I may have misplaced the address”.

 Picture postcards overlap my empty face